 Quick One Pan Coq Au Vin Blanc

 Coq au vin is a great French classic dish that I’m quite fond of.
-It is a very homey traditional slow braised rooster or chicken stew, usually made with red wine.
+It is a very traditional slow braised rooster or chicken stew, usually made with red wine.
 It’s one of those dishes that is made up of layers of flavours and when prepared authentically reminds me of beef bourguignon, in that almost each element of the dish gets its own pan time.
 This has a lot to do with building those fabulous layers of flavour in both of those dishes, but it can also be time consuming to make.
 Another thing that can be intimidating to some when cooking coq au vin is that after all that time and effort, in the end, there is a chance you will be left with purple chicken from it simmering in red wine.
 In this version I swapped in white wine for red, used only chicken thighs instead of a variety of chicken pieces, and exchanged shallots for pearl onions.
 Though the ingredients and techniques are simpler, the flavours are just as delicious as the traditional version!

 Why you are going to love this recipe:

-• It’s all made in one pan
+- It’s all made in one pan

-• It’s loaded with flavour - the flavours keep building from the bacon and chicken being cooked in the pan then the veggies and ofcourse the wine and cream creating a very flavourful sauce
+- It’s loaded with flavour - the flavours keep building from the bacon and chicken being cooked in the pan then the veggies and of course the wine and cream creating a very flavourful sauce

-• It’s very easy to make and quick - under 1 hour - less steps then a more traditional Coq au vin without sacrificing the flavour
+- It’s very easy to make and quick - under 1 hour - less steps then a more traditional Coq au vin without sacrificing the flavour

 Ingredients in Coq au vin blanc:

-• Flour: for dredging or sprinkling over chicken
+- FLOUR: For dredging or sprinkling over chicken

-• Fresh Parsley: For garnish, optional.
+- FRESH PARSLEY: For garnish, optional.

-How To Make Coq Au Vin
+How to Make Coq Au Vin Blanc (full details in recipe card below)

-2. Heat oil over medium heat in a large skillet.
+- Cook Bacon, Veggies & Aromatics: Heat oil over medium heat in a large skillet.
 Add the bacon and cook until golden brown.
 Add veggies and cook until tender.
 Then push to one side of the pan

-3. Add chicken to other side of pan and brown on both sides (may need to do this in batches)*
+- Brown Chicken: Add chicken to other side of pan and brown on both sides (may need to do this in batches)*

-4. Deglaze the pan with wine scraping up any brown bits at the bottom of the pan and add the herbs.
-Simmer until chicken is cooked through.*
+- Simmer in Wine: Deglaze the pan with wine scraping up any brown bits at the bottom of the pan and add the herbs.
+Simmer until chicken is cooked through.

 I partnered up with Black Celler Wine, a Canadian wine company, to make something fabulous using their Pinot Grigio.
 I couldn’t wait to use it in my quick one pan coq au vin blanc recipe that I love making!
 It was perfect in it.
 The best part is that this version is a one pan version as the name implies, so no need to sauté each ingredient individually which saves a lot of time, and another bonus is that it always turns out the same colour as it’s made with white wine (also implied by the name).
 The Pinot Grigio is smooth and refreshingly crisp - perfect in this rich and creamy dish.
 It adds a nice lightness to it and cuts through the richness of it.
 It also is the perfect pairing for the dish too.
 What you use in cooking should be good enough to drink and enjoy too, and this is definitely one of those wines that’s good for both.